arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 Now that you have a private space let's get you started.
 In order to create a shared space go to [this link](https://app.arduino.cc/space?spaceType="edu").

-Then you will be asked which type of Shared Space you want to create (i.e. For Business or For Education).
+Then you will be asked which type of shared space you want to create (i.e. For Business or For Education).
 Click on **For Education** and proceed with creating an online space to share with your students or other colleagues.

 ![Shared Space type selection](assets/shared-space-type-selection.png)